nus-cs2103-AY2122S1/ip/docs/README.md

 ```
 cd TAUBOT_JAR_DIRECTORY
 ```
-4. (Continuing from 4) In the same command prompt/terminal, run this command to start Duke
+4. In the same command prompt/terminal, run this command to start Duke

 ```
 java -jar Duke.jar